 Personal Work – Dmitri Seals

-I am co-founder and past Executive Director of BAUDL and SVUDL, both a critic of the nonprofit industrial complex and an advocate who has raised millions for causes I believe in – because life is complex!
-I’m also a proud papa, husband, school volunteer, and neighbor.
-For more info, see my LinkedIn, CV, and click the buttons below.
+I am co-founder and past Executive Director of BAUDL and SVUDL and a co-founder of CaSIG.
+I have found myself both a critic of the nonprofit industrial complex and an advocate who has raised millions for causes I believe in – because life is complex!
+I’m also a proud papa, husband, musician, school volunteer, and neighbor.
+For more info, explore below.

 Other lines of research in progress:

 - Micro-stratification in political participation.
 This thread explores the micro basis of political stratification, using observation to reveal how political systems and conversations reinforce or challenge racial inequalities of participation and power.
 Its first article, Resonance in Public Action: Race, Class, and the Microstructure of Political Opportunity draws data from two years of observation exploring public meetings in Oakland and Berkeley as an arena of emotionally charged struggle over racialized political inequality.

 - Field theory, cultural capital, and symbolic boundary.
 The concepts of cultural capital and symbolic boundary are incomplete without tools of theory and method that allow us to identify and track with precision how cultural schemas wield symbolic power in social fields.
 A large part of the dissertation is devoted to this, and a follow-up using closed captions from the over 1 million TV news broadcasts the American Television Global Knowledge Graph is in progress.

 - Research on teaching: Student-led, action-oriented, and intersectional.
 An article in press and another invited article are the start of a research agenda centered on building, evaluating, and spreading model courses to increase motivation and content learning to support first-generation college students.